zakzackr/til/object-oriented-programming/association/inheritance/abstract-class/abstract-class.md

 // declaring an abstract class with abstract keyword abstract class Shape2D{
-    protected double scale = 1;
+    // providing default values to instance variables protected double scale = 1;
     protected String borderColor = "black";
     protected String backgroundColor = "white";
     protected Date createdTime;

-    // possible to call this constructor from a subclass using super() public Shape2D(){
+    // possible to declare a constructor that should be called from a subclass using super() public Shape2D(){
         this.createdTime = new Date();
     }